 deutetrabenazine may cause parkinsonism (a movement disorder).
 Check with your doctor right away if you have difficulty swallowing, loss of balance control, mask-like face, shuffling walk, slowed movements, slurred speech, stiffness of the arms and legs, tic-like or jerky movements of the head, face, mouth, and neck, or trembling and shaking of the fingers and hands.

 deutetrabenazine may cause drowsiness, trouble with thinking, or trouble with controlling movements.
-Make sure you know how you react to deutetrabenazine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.
+Do not drive or do anything else that could be dangerous until you know how deutetrabenazine affects you.

 Make sure your doctor knows if you are using amiodarone (Cordarone®), chlorpromazine (Thorazine®), moxifloxacin (Avelox®), procainamide (Pronestyl®), quinidine, sotalol (Betapase®), thioridazine (Mellaril®), or ziprasidone (Geodon®).
 Using any of these medicines together with deutetrabenazine may cause serious side effects.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If the problem continues or worsens, check with your doctor.